-In 2019 Kaldor Public Art Projects celebrates 50 years of creating art projects working with international artists in public spaces.
+In 2019 Kaldor Public Art Projects celebrates 50 years of creating art projects working with artists in public spaces.
 To commemorate this milestone, Art Guide Australia is bringing you a series of articles talking to the people behind the projects, exhibitions and events.

 It All Started With a Stale Sandwich is a documentary about the 50-year history of Kaldor Public Art Projects, made by London-born, Sydney-based film director Samantha Lang.
 The title refers to the humble lunch Christo Vladimirov Javacheff and artist partner and wife Jeanne-Claude Denat de Guillebon offered Kaldor during their first impromptu meeting in the couple’s low-rent, rundown New York studio in 1968.